How to prevent tooth decay

 • Good mouth hygiene such as brushing your teeth after eating sugary or starchy foods;

 • Chewing gum after meals to neutralize acid in your mouth;

 • Replenishing the minerals in your teeth by drinking tap water (containing fluoride);

-• Eating a diet high in vegetables, high-water fruits, leans proteins and skim diary products; and,
+• Eating a diet high in vegetables, high-water fruits, lean proteins and skim dairy products; and,

-• Using toothpastes design to replenish minerals in your teeth.
+• Using toothpaste design to replenish minerals in your teeth.